survivejs/react-book/manuscript/05_react_and_flux.md

 You can get quite far by keeping everything in components but eventually that will become painful.
 [Flux application architecture](https://facebook.github.io/flux/docs/overview.html) was designed to help bring clarity to our React applications.

 Flux will allow us to separate data and application state from our Views.
 This allows us to keep them clean and keep the application maintainable.
 Flux was designed large teams in mind.
 As a result you might find it quite verbose.
-This comes with great advantages, though, as it can be straight-forward to work with.
+This comes with great advantages, though, as it can be straightforward to work with.

 ## Introduction to Flux

 ![Flux dataflow](images/flux.png)

 So far we've been dealing only with Views.
 Flux architecture introduces a couple of new concepts to the mix.
 These are Actions, Dispatcher and Stores.
-Flux implements a unidirectional flow in contrast to popular frameworks such as Angular.
-Even though two-direction bindings can be convenient and some things are easier to implement using them, the Flux way of doing things comes with its benefits.
+Flux implements unidirectional flow in contrast to popular frameworks such as Angular or Ember.
+Even though two-directional bindings can be convenient and some things are easier to implement using them, the Flux way of doing things comes with its benefits.

 ### Dataflow in Flux